 March 7 – April 10, 2013

 Art making is inherently a material process.
 One could debate the finer points of this statement, but ultimately, art is a process of physical transformation.
-Sometimes these processes are a means to an end, and, as such, do not necessarily impact the meaning or content of the work in an overt way.

 Works by Meghan Brady, Nick Lamia, Steve McCall,